The 12 Best Canned, Soft, & Wet Cat Foods Of 202023 min read

 - Healthy Fat.
 Essential fatty acids provide your cat with energy and support its skin and coat health.
 Look for a balance of omega-3 and omega-6 fatty acids, ideally from animal sources.

 - Beneficial Supplements.
 In addition to protein and fat, your cat can benefit from vitamins and minerals for nutritional balance as well as probiotics for healthy digestion.

 Also Read: Top 5 Best Grain Free Cat Foods

 Keeping all of these things in mind, you’re now ready to learn how to choose the best wet cat food.
 Here’s what you need to know:

 Understanding Your Cat’s Nutritional Needs

 When shopping for wet cat food, you need to keep your cat’s minimum nutritional requirements in mind.
-All cats need a minimum of 26% protein and 9% fat in their diets, though growing kittens may need more.
+Animal nutritionists recommend a minimum of 26% protein and 9% fat in feline diets, though growing kittens may need more.